 “A person’s wisdom yields patience; / it is to one’s glory to overlook an offense” (Proverbs 19:11).
 Stating this verse conversely provides this paraphrase: “A person’s folly yields impatience; / it is to one’s shame to refuse to forgive.”
 Forgiveness is graceful; revenge is disgraceful.

 Overlooking an offense does not negate justice.
 It doesn’t mean we turn a blind eye to sin or pretend that evil doesn’t exist.
-It means we are willing to forgive, especially when the offense is directed toward ourselves.
+It means we are willing to forgive, especially when the offense is directed toward us.
 It means we refuse to hold grudges.
 There are many trifling things that could bother us, but by the grace of God we let them slide.
 There are other, not-so-trifling things that could harm us, but by the grace of God we determine to forgive.
 And there are situations that require a quick, decisive response, but by the grace of God we are slow to anger even as we stop the wrongdoing.

 How is this overlooking of an offense accomplished?
 From a human standpoint, it is impossible.
 But God’s Spirit at work in the life of a believer offers the power to forgive any wrong.
 Jesus taught us to pray like this: “Forgive us our debts, as we also have forgiven our debtors” (Matthew 6:12).
 We forgive because we have been forgiven, knowing that all have sinned and fall short of God’s glory (Romans 3:23).
 In wisdom we know what requires a response and what does not.
 In patience we turn the other cheek (Matthew 5:39).
 In love we choose to overlook the insults, slurs, and slights that come our way.